 Latest Posts

-Visiting Chingaza National Park in Colombia
+Visiting Chingaza National Park in Colombia [Updated 2024]

-I’d wanted to visit Chingaza National Park since I arrived in Colombia four years ago.
-A guy on my CELTA course at the British Council waxed lyrical about it for weeks after he visited it with his family, and this piqued my curiosity.
-Unfortunately though, we don’t have a car and weren’t sure how to organise a guided visit to the park.
-So I was really excited when Chantelle and Andrés from Andes Ecotours invited me to join them on one of their day-tours to Chingaza last month.
-FINALLY I’d be visiting one of the many wonders of Colombia, and exploring the almost otherworldly paramo ecosystem.
+I’d wanted to visit Chingaza National Park since I arrived in Colombia in 2013.
+A guy on my CELTA course at the British Council had waxed lyrical about it for weeks after he visited it with his family, and this aroused my curiosity.
+Unfortunately though, I don’t have a car and wasn’t sure how to organise a guided visit to the park.

 Journey to Chingaza

 We started out at 8.45am from Chapinero Alto.
 We met outside a bakery, so we could use the bathroom and buy snacks if we wanted.
-It was a Sunday, so ciclovía was in full flow as we headed up the mountain on the road to La Calera.
+It was a Sunday, so the ciclovía was in full flow as we headed up the mountain on the road to La Calera.
 There are some lovely views over the city at that time of day, especially as the mornings in Bogota are usually sunny.

 Breakfast stop in La Calera

-After about 45 minutes we arrived in La Calera, where we stopped for a typical Colombian breakfast at the side of the road!
+After about 45 minutes, we arrived in La Calera, where we stopped for a typical Colombian breakfast at the side of the road!
 We enjoyed hot chocolate, hot agua de panela (sugar-cane) with cheese, and caldo (meat and potato soup – a popular choice for breakfast in Bogota!).
 You can also get empanadas, arepas, buñuelos and other tasty snacks.
-It was an opportunity for the group to talk a bit and get to know each other.
-One of the group, Agata, a doctor from Poland, was in Bogota shadowing a cosmetic surgeon and we had a hilarious yet fascinating conversation about the preferred nose shapes in Poland and Colombia!

 Back on the road to Chingaza